rasmusab/officialcocktails/officialcocktails.com/content/cocktails/dark__n__stormy.md

 ![](/cocktail-images/dark__n__stormy.jpeg)

-## Directions for how to make a Dark 'n' stormy
+## Directions for how to make the Dark 'n' stormy

 1. Fill a highball glass with ice.
 2. Pour 100 ml of ginger beer into the glass.